39.17.3 XBM Images

 A vector of strings or bool-vectors, each specifying one line of the image.
 Do specify

-.A string containing the same byte sequence as an XBM file would contain.
+:heightand:width.A string containing the same byte sequence as an XBM file would contain.
 You must not specify

-in this case, because omitting them is what indicates the data has the format of an XBM file.
+:heightand:widthin this case, because omitting them is what indicates the data has the format of an XBM file.
 The file contents specify the height and width of the image.A string or a bool-vector containing the bits of the image (plus perhaps some extra bits at the end that will not be used).
 It should contain at least

-stride * height
+stride * heightbits, where

-, both to indicate that the string contains just the bits rather than a whole XBM file, and to specify the size of the image.
+strideis the smallest multiple of 8 greater than or equal to the width of the image.
+In this case, you should specify:height,:widthand:stride, both to indicate that the string contains just the bits rather than a whole XBM file, and to specify the size of the image.

 :width width

-, specifies the width of the image, in pixels.
+The value, width, specifies the width of the image, in pixels.

 :height height

-, specifies the height of the image, in pixels.
+The value, height, specifies the height of the image, in pixels.

 :stride stride

-The number of bool vector entries stored for each row; the smallest multiple of 8 greater than or equal to width
+The number of bool vector entries stored for each row; the smallest multiple of 8 greater than or equal to width.